Scrumpis/iwgc-circos/README.md

 If you are planning to include the Circos plot in a publication, you will likely need to make a few manual adjustments to the .config files in ```iwgc_circos/```.
 After making these config file adjustments, re-run Circos to generate a new plot with your updates.
 I tried to leave comments throughtout the config files as well.
 Below are some commonly made adjustments.

 **iwgc_circos.conf**
-- Reduce ```chromosomes_units =``` to for very small genomes or increase for very big ones if needed.
+- Reduce ```chromosomes_units =``` for very small genomes or increase for very big ones.
 Default 1000000 (1Mbp) should cover a broad size range.
 You will likely have to adjust ticks.conf if you change this.
 - Change r1 and r0 values within each ```<plot>``` block to adjust height/thickness of individual plot tracks and the gaps between each track.
 - Change plot type, colors of plots, plot background colors, reverse chromosomes, insert breaks into chromsomes, etc.
 - Uncomment ```chromosome_reverse =``` and add chromosomes in a list (Chr09D; Chr01B; Chr04C) to reverse chromosomes and all associated plots.